giuseppevalentinobaldi/P4-lab/lab-vitter/server/scapy/doc/scapy/usage.rst

     (0.875, ['Linux 2.4.2 - 2.4.14 (1)', 'Linux 2.4.10 (1)', 'Windows 98 (?)'])
     (1.0, ['Windows 2000 (9)'])

-The number before the OS guess is the accuracy of the guess.
+The number before the OS guess is the accurracy of the guess.

 Filters
 -------